msoeu/rosie/docs/matlab/intro.md

 ## MATLAB on Rosie, an Introduction

 MATLAB is a commonly used platform for numeric computing and simple programming.
-Currently, Rosie has MATLAB r2022a installed.
+Currently, Rosie has MATLAB R2023a and some older versions installed.
 MATLAB jobs can be run in different ways on the cluster.

 * A job can be run using the [MATLAB desktop](matlab/desktop.md), generally